FedorVeriaiskii/apmtool-release-summarizer-agent/README.md

-# Dynatrace Release Summarizer Agent
+# APM-Tool Release Summarizer Agent

 ## Overview

-The **Dynatrace Release Summarizer Agent** is an AI-powered web application designed to streamline the process of tracking and understanding Dynatrace release notes across all major components.
-This intelligent tool automatically fetches, processes, and summarizes the latest release information from official Dynatrace documentation, providing teams with comprehensive, structured insights about new features, breaking changes, technology updates, and bug fixes.
+The **APM-Tool Release Summarizer Agent** is an AI-powered web application designed to streamline the process of tracking and understanding APM-Tool release notes across all major components.
+This intelligent tool automatically fetches, processes, and summarizes the latest release information from official APM-Tool documentation, providing teams with comprehensive, structured insights about new features, breaking changes, technology updates, and bug fixes.
 Additionally, it generates downloadable PDF reports for easy documentation and sharing across teams.

 ## Screenshots